ENVIRONMENT & ENTERPRISE STRATEGIES

 HEALY HAMILTON

-Dr. Hamilton is a biodiversity research scientist at the California Academy of Sciences, and adjunct professor in the Department of Geography at San Francisco State University.
-She is the founding director of a program that integrates biological and geospatial data for biodiversity research, conservation and education at the Academy.
+Dr. Hamilton is Chief Scientist at NatureServe, a leading resource for biodiversity information needed for land use planning, natural resource management and conservation decisionmaking.
+She is a former biodiversity research scientist at the California Academy of Sciences, and adjunct professor in the Department of Geography at San Francisco State University.

 Dr. Hamilton received her masters degree from Yale University's School of Forestry & Environmental Studies and her Ph.D. in Integrative Biology from the University of California, Berkeley.
 For both degrees she conducted extensive field research in Latin America.
 Her research uses comparative DNA sequence analysis to reconstruct the Tree of Life for certain groups of organisms, including whales, dolphins and seahorses.
 Dr. Hamilton is a former U.S. Fulbright Fellow and a Switzer Foundation Environmental Leadership Grantee.